sonic-net/SONiC/doc/Dump-Utility.md

 * When the "all" argument is given by the user, get_all_args() method will be invoked and it's the responsibility of the module class to implement this.
 * get_all_args() should return a tuple of list and the list contains all the arguments for which the redis-state has to be returned.
    * Eg: For copp, get_all_args() should return a list of trap_ids i.e. (['arp_req', 'bgpv6', 'sample_packet',..........])
-   * EgL For port, this method will return a list of Interface names i.e (['Ethernet4', 'Ethernet8', 'Ethernet16',........])
+   * Eg: For port, this method will return a list of Interface names i.e (['Ethernet4', 'Ethernet8', 'Ethernet16',........])
 * An example implementation is given in the section 2.3
 * Using this information, The execute method will then be invoked for every value provided in the list.